 There are a number of non-scientific and non-biblical views people have about this star.
 Some believe that the star was a great nova which was recorded in the Chinese records in 5 B.C.
 Others believe that the star was Halley’s Comet on 12 B.C., and many believe that it was the junction of Jupiter, Saturn, and the sign of Pisces of 7 B.C.
 Others contend that Jupiter was the star, and that it stood still over Bethlehem.

 But there are several major problems with all of the astronomical solutions.
 First stars do not appear, disappear, and then re-appear.
-Matt.
-2:16 tells us that the star had appeared in the east two years before Jesus was born.
-Matt.
-2:9-10 strongly suggests that the star disappeared.
+Matthew 2:16 tells us that the star had appeared in the east two years before Jesus was born.
+Matthew 2:9-10 strongly suggests that the star disappeared.
 Why would the magi be glad when they saw the star if it was always present?
 In fact, why would the magi stop at Jerusalem to ask where the King of the Jews was to be born?
 The answer appears to be that the star disappeared, and so they stopped by to obtain the information.
-God apparently caused the star to disappear so that Herod would be motivated to fulfill prophecy in Matt.
-2:16-18.
+God apparently caused the star to disappear so that Herod would be motivated to fulfill prophecy in Matthew 2:16-18.

 Second, stars do not stop and stand over a fixed location on our earth.
 Since the earth rotates on its axis, a star would also need to rotate with the earth in order to remain fixed over Bethlehem.
 That is not possible.